last updated 29/12/2019

 Terminations, Connections and Cable Routes

-Terminals should be the right size for the cable.
+Terminals and connectors should be the right size for the cable.
 If the wrong size is used, the terminal can become a hot spot when under load and a potential point of failure.
-Terminals should be soldered rather than just crimped.
-This provides a better connection and more tolerance to vibration from driving a vehicle, especially when over rough surfaces.
+There is debate as to whether crimped connections should be soldered.
+Usually soldering provides a stronger connection less prone to becoming a hot spot, but some suggest soldered connections are brittle and will crack from vibrations.
 Bolted terminations must be tight and double checked before energizing the system.

 It’s handy to connect your solar panels, lights etc via plugs.
 It’s extra work and doubles the amount of terminations, but it means you can easily remove them when you’ve finished your camping trip or if you have a problem with the equipment or its mounting system.
 Plugs should only be able to be made one way and should be held captive through some sort of latch.
 Anderson plugs are a popular solution.
 If you do a lot of offroading then expect some mounting and mechanical issues with your devices in which case being able to remove and refit them easily is important.
 Make a judgement as to whether it’s worth the effort of using plugs on a case by case basis.